openconfig/gnoi/packet_link_qualification/index.md

         *   if the setup cannot be completed before `start_time`
             *   Mark status as `QUALIFICATION_STATE_ERROR`
     *   Begin Qualification at `start_time`
-    *   Start the qualification run for duration providing updates to the result every `update_interval`
+    *   Start the qualification run for duration providing updates to the result every `min_sample_interval`
         *   Mark status as `QUALIFICATION_STATE_RUNNING`
     *   Wait for `end_time`
         *   Mark status as `QUALIFICATION_STATE_TEARDOWN`